open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 #### Producer Expectations

-Producers MAY use an inexect mapping function because in the general
+Producers MAY use an inexact mapping function because in the general
 case:

 1. Exact mapping functions are substantially more complex to implement.